-- Necessary for performance of a contract between MHA and data subject or entering into a contract (e.g. name, date of birth, contact details); - Necessary for compliance with a legal obligation (e.g. employment related requirements, such as the need to disclose salary details to HMRC); - Necessary to protect the vital interests of the data subject or another person (e.g. ASB complaints); - Necessary for the performance of a task carried out in the public interest or in exercise of an organisation's official authority (for Public Authorities only).
+- Necessary for performance of a contract between MHA and data subject or in relation to entering a contract (e.g. name, date of birth, contact details). - Necessary for compliance with a legal obligation (e.g. employment related requirements, such as the need to disclose salary details to HMRC). - Necessary to protect the vital interests of the data subject or another person (e.g. ASB complaints). - Necessary for the performance of a task carried out in the public interest or in exercise of an organisation's official authority (for Public Authorities only). - Necessary for the purposes of legitimate interests.